 Emotional responses can be intense, positive, negative or even weak, but they are still emotions.

-Let’s look at how emotional elements can be used to drive the effectiveness of your campaigns.
+Let’s look at how emotional elements can be used to drive ad campaign effectiveness.

 Everyone appreciates content that brings a moment of joy in their daily lives.
 A majority of ads are based on positive concepts like romance, adventure and family bonding.
 Ads like those from Coca Cola’s, display a series of affections and people having a good time.